syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-Excel.md

 </tr>
 </table>

-The following code illustrates how to create and display a SfDataGrid in view.
+The following code sample demonstrates how to create and display a SfDataGrid in view.

 {% tabs %}
 {% highlight xaml %}